sk593/resource-types-contrib/docs/contributing/testing-resource-types-recipes.md

 Before testing, ensure you have:

-- Docker installed (for running k3d)
+- Docker installed (for running kind)
 - `kubectl` installed
 - `make` available in your environment